Tim Horrigan's NASCAR Page

 The track is a paperclip-shaped 1.058-mile oval (hence the nickname "Magic Mile".)
 The Nextel Cup races are traditionally scheduled for 300 laps, which is 317.4 miles.
 (There is also a road course, which uses the frontstretch, Turns 1 & 2, and part of the backstretch of the Nascar track, while also looping through the infield and up the grassy knoll behind the backstretch.)

 Visibility is outstanding: fans have a great view of the pits and garage area, as well as of the far side of the track.
 The grandstands are unshaded.
-The seats are, in most cases, long aluminum benches: butt pads are a good investment.
-The simple seating aside, the amenities are outstanding: the staff (especially myself) are friendly and there are plenty of restrooms and concession stands.
+The seats are, in most cases, long aluminum benches, although newer and less uncomfortable benches were installed recently: butt pads are still a good investment.
+The simple seating aside, the amenities are outstanding: the staff are friendly and there are plenty of restrooms and concession stands.
 You can bring limited quantities of beer onto the track property, but no alcohol is for sale — except at two or three small concession stands.
 (I worked on a bill, SB 190, which created a special liquor license to make sure the track to continue its existing practices.
 It was unclear if the practices were legal before that.
 It's a long story.)

 This used to be a "one-groove" track where it was difficult to pass, but the racing has been getting better every year as they tweak the surface, the banking, etc. It's a challenging track because the turns are very tight while the straightaways are very long, so it combines the most difficult features of a short track and a superspeedway.